 Canis Minor, the Lesser Dog (CMi)

-The constellation of Canis Minor, the Lesser Dog, is best viewed in the Spring season during the month of March for mid-northern latitudes.
+Canis Minor is the 71st largest constellation.
 It's brightest star is Procyon at magnitude 0.34.
 The boundary of the Canis Minor constellation contains 2 stars that host known exoplanets.

 - Lesser Dog

 - Canis Minoris

 - Stars with planets: